-"SPECIAL AWARD FROM OUR SPONSORS", "International promotion of postal services" and "Like Of The Year" are a couple examples of other scams.
-This scam model (fake prize/award) is most often used to trick users into revealing their personal information (e.g. identity, banking, credit card and similar details) and/or making monetary transactions (e.g. "delivery", "shipping", "packing" fees or other "payments").
-Other scam types include warnings that the system is infected, an essential piece of software is outdated/missing, unbelievably good offers and so on.
-In summary, trusting such schemes can lead to download/installation and/or purchase of nonoperational, untrustworthy or malicious content, financial losses and endangerment of user privacy/safety.
+"SPECIAL AWARD FROM OUR SPONSORS", "International promotion of postal services" and "Like Of The Year" are some examples of other scams.
+This scam model (fake prize/award) is mostly used to trick people into revealing personal information (e.g. identity, banking, credit card and similar details) and/or making monetary transactions (e.g. "delivery", "shipping", "packing" fees or other "payments").
+Other scam types include warnings that the system is infected, an essential piece of software is outdated/missing, or they present "amazing" offers and so on.
+Trusting these schemes can lead to download/installation and/or purchase of nonoperational, untrustworthy or malicious content, financial loss and can endanger users' privacy/safety.

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" download pages, which are commonly promoted by deceptive sites.
-However, they can be downloaded/installed alongside other programs.
-"Bundling" is the term used to define this false marketing technique of packing ordinary content together with unwanted or malicious software.
-Rushed download/install processes (e.g. skipped steps and sections, etc.) increase the risk of potential system infiltrations and infections.
-When clicked on, intrusive ads can execute scripts, designed to download/install PUAs without user consent.
+Some PUAs have "official" download pages, which are commonly promoted by deceptive sites, however, they can also be downloaded/installed together with other programs.
+"Bundling" is the term used to define this deceptive marketing technique of packing normal content with unwanted or malicious software.
+Rushing download/install processes (e.g. skipping steps and sections, etc.) increases the risk of potential system infiltration and infections.
+When clicked, intrusive ads can execute scripts designed to download/install PUAs without users' consent.

-All products should be researched, prior to download/installation and/or purchase.
-Only official and verified download sources should be used.
-Untrustworthy download channels like: free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are advised against use.
-When downloading/installing, it is recommended to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, features and so on.
-Intrusive adverts typically appear legitimate and innocuous, however they redirect to unreliable webpages (e.g. pornography, adult-dating, gambling and others).
-Should users encounter advertisements/redirects of this kind, they are to inspect the device and immediately remove all dubious applications and/or browser extensions/plug-ins form it.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Research all products prior to download/installation and/or purchase.
+Use only official and verified download sources.
+Untrustworthy download channels such as free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders should be avoided.
+When downloading/installing, read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, features and so on.
+Intrusive ads typically seem legitimate and innocuous, however, they can redirect to dubious web pages (e.g. pornography, adult-dating, gambling and others).
+If you encounter advertisements/redirects of this kind, inspect the device and immediately remove all dubious applications and/or browser extensions/plug-ins.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

-Text presented in "YOU ARE THE CHOSEN!" scam's initial pop-up:
+Text presented in the initial pop-up of the "YOU ARE THE CHOSEN!" scam: